bw-spotify-song/fastapi-spotify-song/README.md

 - [Scikit-learn docs - Model persistence](https://scikit-learn.org/stable/modules/model_persistence.html)
 - [Keras docs - Serialization and saving](https://keras.io/guides/serialization_and_saving/)

-When your API receives a POST request, FastAPI automatically parses and validates the request body JSON, using the `Item` class attributes and functions.
-Edit this class so it's consistent with the column names and types from your training dataframe.
+When the API receives a POST request, FastAPI automatically parses and validates the request body JSON, using the `Item` class attributes and functions.
+Edit this class so it's consistent with the column names and types from the training dataframe.

 - [FastAPI docs - Request Body](https://fastapi.tiangolo.com/tutorial/body/)
 - [FastAPI docs - Field additional arguments](https://fastapi.tiangolo.com/tutorial/schema-extra-example/#field-additional-arguments)